-Your warehouse capacity will be logged, input, and referenced for storage, inbound, and outbound delivery tracking, and cataloguing of your product.
+Your warehouse capacity will be logged, input, and referenced for storage, inbound, and outbound delivery tracking, and cataloging of your product.
 Know exactly what you’re working with.

 How does your receiving process work?
 Your lane design, capacity, and labour structures must be assessed and reviewed for a successful WMS boost on your receiving department.

 - Storage processes